mobxjs/mobx.dart/README.md

 > Supercharge the state-management in your Dart apps with Transparent Functional Reactive Programming (TFRP)

 > ## We are looking for maintainers.
-Reach out on Discord or Github Issues!
+Reach out on Discord or GitHub Issues!

 - **[Introduction](#introduction)**
 - **[Core Concepts](#core-concepts)**